api3dao/rsk-hackathon-starter/README.md

 > A starter project for deploying an Airnode and making requests to it

 This project is composed of two steps:
-1. Deploy an Airnode on a supported chain
+1. Deploy an Airnode on RSK
 1. Make a request to the deployed Airnode in a contract

-Currently supported chains:
-- Ropsten
-- Rinkeby
-- Goerli
-- Kovan
-- xDai
-- Fantom

-You can skip the first step and use the Airnode that we have deployed on **Ropsten** as well.
+You can skip the first step and use the Airnode that we have deployed as well.
 You are recommended to read the contents of the scripts as you run them, and read the entire readme before starting.

 ## Setup